reeddunkle/reeddunkle.github.io/_posts/2016-05-03-Python-Map.md

 PICTURES = ["picture1", "georgi_paws_everywhere", "custom_wreath"]
 ```

-- Map the extension `.jpg` on to the end of each of these strings
+- Use your custom `my_map` to map the extension `.jpg` on to the end of each of these strings

 - Did you get it working?
 Here's [**my solution**](https://gist.github.com/reeddunkle/863db100ab5c0d96149d5dc4dc9c79f9)